commaai/msgq/README.md

 # MSGQ: A lock free single producer multi consumer message queue

 ## What is this library?
 MSGQ is a generic high performance IPC pub sub system with a single publisher and multiple subscribers.
-MSGQ is designed to be a high performance replacement for ZMQ-like SUB/PUB patterns.
 It uses a ring buffer in shared memory to efficiently read and write data.
 Each read requires a copy.
 Writing can be done without a copy, as long as the size of the data is known in advance.
-While MSGQ is the core of this library, this library also allows replacing the MSGQ backend with ZMQ or a spoofed implementation that can be used for deterministic testing.
-This library also contains visionipc, an IPC system specifically for large contiguous buffers (like images/video).
+This library also provides a spoofed implementation that can be used for deterministic testing, and visionipc, an IPC system specifically for large contiguous buffers (like images/video).

 ## Storage
 The storage for the queue consists of an area of metadata, and the actual buffer.
 The metadata contains: